CICSA-NET/WRO2025-CICSA/README.md

 |                     | Applies PID control to maintain safe distance           |
 |                     | Controls motors and servo using PWM                     |

 #  Mobility Management

-Mobility is a critical aspect of robotic performance, especially in dynamic environments such as competitive arenas or real-world obstacle courses.
-This document outlines the design rationale, implementation strategies, and performance considerations behind the mobility system of our robot.
+Mobility is a key factor in robotic performance, especially in competitive environments where precision, stability, and adaptability are essential.
+This document outlines the mechanical and software strategies used to manage the robot's mobility, featuring a gear-based transmission system and directional control via a servomotor.

 ##  Design Objectives

-The mobility system was engineered to achieve the following goals:
+The mobility system was designed to meet the following goals:

-- **Agility**: Enable precise turns and rapid directional changes.
+- **Precision**: Achieve controlled movement and accurate steering.
 - **Stability**: Maintain balance and traction across varied surfaces.
-- **Efficiency**: Optimize energy consumption during movement.
+- **Mechanical Efficiency**: Use gear ratios to optimize torque and speed.
-- **Adaptability**: Respond effectively to unexpected obstacles.
+- **Adaptability**: Respond effectively to terrain changes and obstacles.

-These objectives guided the selection of motors, wheels, chassis geometry, and control algorithms.

-##  Hardware Configuration
+##  Mechanical Configuration

-- **Drive System**: Differential drive powered by high-torque DC motors for smooth linear and rotational movement.
-- **Wheel Selection**: Rubberized wheels for improved grip and shock absorption.
+- **Gear Transmission**: Power is delivered from the motors to the wheels through a custom gear system.
+Gear ratios were selected to enhance torque for low-speed control and obstacle negotiation.
+- **Directional Control**: A high-precision servomotor is used to steer the front axle, allowing for smooth and responsive turns.
+This setup mimics real-world vehicle steering and improves maneuverability in tight spaces.
-- **Chassis Design**: Lightweight, rigid frame to reduce energy loss and support sensor placement.
+- **Chassis Design**: The gear system and steering mechanism are integrated into a compact, rigid frame that supports sensor placement and structural integrity.

-## Software Control
+##  Software Integration

-- **Motion Algorithms**: PID control ensures smooth acceleration and deceleration, minimizing overshoot during turns.
-- **Sensor Feedback**: Real-time data from encoders and IMUs dynamically adjust motor output.
+- **Motor Control**: PWM signals regulate motor speed, while gear ratios provide mechanical tuning.
+The servomotor is controlled via angle commands for directional adjustments.
+- **Sensor Feedback**: Encoders and IMUs provide real-time data for motion correction and stability.
+Steering angle is monitored to ensure accurate path tracking.
-- **Error Handling**: Mobility routines include fallback behaviors for sensor failure or terrain anomalies.
+- **Error Handling**: The system includes routines to detect gear misalignment, servo overload, or terrain anomalies, triggering corrective actions when needed.

 ##  Performance Evaluation

 Mobility was tested under various conditions:

-- **Obstacle-rich environments**: Successful navigation using ultrasonic and TOF sensors.
-- **Speed trials**: Calibrated velocity for optimal responsiveness and control.
-- **Battery endurance**: Monitored power consumption for sustained operation.
+- **Obstacle Navigation**: The robot demonstrated reliable steering and movement over uneven surfaces and around barriers.
+- **Turning Radius**: The servomotor-based steering allowed for tighter turns compared to differential drive systems.
+- **Load Testing**: Gear ratios and servo torque were validated under different payloads to ensure consistent performance.
+- **Energy Efficiency**: Power consumption was monitored to balance torque output, steering precision, and battery endurance.

 ##  Future Improvements

 Planned upgrades include:

-- Integration of omnidirectional wheels for enhanced maneuverability.
-- Adaptive path planning using machine learning.
+- Modular gearboxes for quick ratio adjustments.
+- Closed-loop servo control using feedback from steering encoders.
-- Real-time terrain classification to adjust mobility parameters dynamically.
+- Real-time terrain adaptation using sensor fusion and AI-based path planning.

 ---

-> This mobility system reflects a balance between mechanical capability, software intelligence, and strategic intent—essential for success in competitive robotics.
+> This mobility system reflects a deliberate balance between mechanical design and software intelligence, tailored for high-performance robotics in competitive settings.